openSUSE-Rust/obs-service-cargo/README.md

 # Cargo Vendor Home Registry

+> [!NOTE]
+> This attempt started in this repository <https://github.com/openSUSE-Rust/obs-service-cargo-vendor-home-registry> but now,
+> it's been merged here to avoid maintenance burden.
+As the old repository will retire, it still remains there for those that
+> are curious about how we go from there to here.

 As previously mentioned, we talked about the usage of tags for multi vendor scenarios.
 However, to avoid this issue of having to write a long service file while also managing multiple vendors, we introduced the vendoring of `$CARGO_HOME`, specifically, `$CARGO_HOME/registry`.
 The service file will look like this